Open all

 Academics and senior school destinations

 Children are fully immersed in the magic of learning – there’s specialist teaching from the get-go, and class sizes never creep above 20.
 We were hugely impressed with the amazing library, where pupils were busily engrossed in their books in different themed sections, and there’s a serious forest school in the grounds where children were eagerly hunting for minibeasts and climbing trees with bucketloads of enthusiasm.
-Outside space is a real plus point here and – hot off the press – the whole site is about to launch into a big and exciting redevelopment, with plans for a new nursery and a spread of updated sports facilities.
-Watch this space.
+An annual symposium week sees pupils look at a specific topic in depth; last year, it was sustainability, which saw pupils delve into upcycling, food miles and farm-to-fork eating – and really helped bring learning to life in a creative and meaningful way.

 Almost all pupils make the move up to the senior school at the end of Year 6.
-The transition between the junior and senior schools is seamless; there’s no exam, and junior pupils go there for lunch every day, so by the time it’s their turn to move up, it all feels incredibly natural.
+The transition between the junior and senior schools is seamless; there’s no exam, and junior pupils go there for lunch every day and have access to all the senior facilities, so by the time it’s their turn to move up, it all feels incredibly natural.
 If there’s any concern that the all-through journey isn’t right for a pupil, conversations are had as early as possible.

 Co-curricular